cooperalanmyers/GVSU-CIS350-Automotive/docs/software_requirements_specification_final.md

 1. Overall System/Interface
 	1. Tilt-compensated compass shall record session data to a text file
 	2. Tilt-compensated compass shall be stabilized on a level surface.
-	3. Tilt-compensated compass shall have capability to record both compensated and uncompensated heading.
+	3. Tilt-compensated compass shall have capability to record compensated heading.
 2. Various Implementations
  	1. When button is pressed once LED screen shall begin displaying data.
  	2. When button is pressed twice data collection shall stop.